saveitforparts/Carryout-Rotor/README.md

 printed helicone antenna for L-band (https://www.thingiverse.com/thing:6436342).
 The helicone is connected to a Nooelec SAWbird+GOES LNA, powered via RTL-SDR bias-tee.

+The motors *might* be powerful enough to hold a small Yagi or other directional antenna, but I have not tested this.
+Adding too much weight or moving the center of balance too far from the mounting plate might damage the motors or gearing.

 **Notes on power supply and auto-scan behavior**